roys/python-hdl-networklogger/README.md

 #### Updating the script

 If you chose to do a `git clone` in the first step you can just run `git pull` inside the directory at `~/python-hdl-networklogger`.
-If you run the script at boot time it is easiest to just reboot your Raspberry PI using `sudo shutdown -r now`.
+If you run the script at boot time it is easiest to just reboot your Raspberry PI using `sudo shutdown -r now` to ensure the latest version of the script is running.